Scalability vs. Growth

 Ensuring the safety of your brand, business, and most importantly, your consumers, depends on your decision to partner with the right contract manufacturer; one that cares as much about your products’ safety and success as you do.
 Vantage Hemp Co.’s extensive product capabilities (e.g., softgels, tinctures, oils, etc.), world-class extraction and production facilities, expert team, and flexible manufacturing capacity make it an ideal production partner for any size brand or business that specializes in pharmaceutical or consumer packaged goods operations.

-Vantage’s Chief Operating Officer, Deepank Utkhede, noted “Vantage has invested in its processes, people, R&D, and facilities to ensure seamless scalability of manufacture for market readiness.
+Vantage’s Chief Process Biochemist, Deepank Utkhede, noted “Vantage has invested in its processes, people, R&D, and facilities to ensure seamless scalability of manufacture for market readiness.
 Our dedication to reliably delivering high-quality plant-based products is unrivaled in the industry, as evidenced by our Drug Master File submission for CBD distillate to the US Food and Drug Administration.”
 Utkhede continued, “Vantage’s CMO partnership with Psyched Wellness makes us one of a very elite few manufacturers with proven market performance in extraction, commercial production, and packaging of plant-based products.”